 - Working in close collaboration with community groups, individuals, ministries and schools.

-- Using of several data-collection2 techniques and methods during all the research stages.
+- Using of several data-collection techniques and methods during all the research stages.

 This is done, not only to ensure that the Vincentians’ vast knowledge and experience of climate change is considered and utilized but also because it enables the community members to be the owners of the projects as well as the solutions.

-Period 4: Making St. Vincent climate compliant - 1 month
+Period 4: Making St. Vincent Climate Compliant - 2 months

 Using RVA as a base from which to work from, the focus of this period is: To go out and engage the communities of SVG into working with the team; to achieve Climate Compliance for all.